GrahamArden/notes/arch_linux/README.md

 ### Linux
 I've been using Linux now since the mid 1990s, starting with Slackware and settled about 2012 with [Arch Linux](https://archlinux.org/) (after trying Red Hat, Ubuntu, Debian and too many other distributions to remember).

+Arch even has an intsaller now (sort of!).
+A good guide to using it is available [here](http://formatting-kindle.info/arch.txt)

 This is a space to keep my notes on [Arch Linux](https://archlinux.org/) (and Linux generally)

 Arch is a rolling release so usually the software should be up-to-date.